Today’s post comes from Eva Paleczny, Learning and Education Specialist at Ontario Parks.

 Ever wondered what life in Ontario would have been like during the turn of the 20th century, or felt that you were born in the wrong era?

-Are you drawn to books and shows like Alias Grace, Anne of Green Gables, Murdoch Mysteries, or Wind at My Back?
+Are you drawn to books and shows like Alias Grace, Anne of Green Gables, Murdoch Mysteries, or Wind at My Back (for those old enough to remember that show)?

 Would you enjoy dressing up in Victorian attire for a day or two?